Emerald tree monitor: Evolutionary history

 The family Varanidae probably originated in Asia about 65 million years ago, although some estimates are as early as the late Mesozoic (112 million years ago).
 Monitor lizards probably migrated to Australia and the Indonesian archipelago between 39 and 26 million years ago.
 All members of the V. prasinus species group (sometimes referred to as subgenus Euprepiosaurus) are found east of Lydekker’s line in the Indo-Australian Archipelago.
 This group probably originated in the Moluccas, although dating their origins is complicated by the paucity of the fossil record.
 The absence of large placental predatory mammals east of Wallace's line may be partially responsible for the radiation of the V. prasinus group in the Australo-Papuan region.

 Distribution

 Emerald tree monitors and their close relatives can be found on the island of New Guinea (split between Indonesia and Papua New Guinea) as well as several adjacent islands, and the northern Torres Strait Islands.
 The green tree monitor is reported to thrive in lowland environments, including tropical evergreen forests, palm swamps and cocoa plantations.

 Description

 The emerald tree monitor is about 75–100 cm long with a slender body that helps it support itself on narrow branches.
 It uses its prehensile tail and long claws to grip branches.
-Unlike other varanids, this monitor defends its tail rather than lashing with it for defense when threatened.
+Unlike other varanids, this monitor defends its tail rather than lashing with it for defence when threatened.
 The soles of the feet of the emerald tree monitor have enlarged scales which aid the lizard when climbing.